 We are a high-performing, volunteer-led, Registered Social Landlord operating in Paisley, Scotland's largest town.
-We currently own 1,285 homes, factor a further 287 homes, employ 30 staff and have an annual turnover of around £6 million.
+We currently own 1,299 homes, factor a further 287 homes, employ 33 staff and have an annual turnover of around £7.5 million.
+2024 sees Paisley HA in business for 40 years.